 Light grey: ≥ 50%; Full grey: ≥ 66%; Black: ≥ 90%.

-With the graphic representation it is also noticeable that two clusters (bottom right and bottom left in Figure 1) could be split up in two sub-clusters each, based on their tie strength.
-In this way, the lower right-hand corner cluster is now divided into a Nordic and Asian sub-cluster.
-The cluster at the bottom left is furthermore divided into a core vs. peripheral European sub-cluster.
-Slovakia and Slovenia (formerly Cluster 6) are assigned to the former, whereas Estonia (8) and New Zeeland (9) are assigned to the latter.Thus, we propose a 4+4 typology of LTC systems:
+With the graphic representation it is also noticeable that two clusters (bottom right and bottom left in Figure 1) could be split up in two sub-clusters each, based on their tie strength Cluster 1 and 2 remain as types, cluster 3 and 4 are joined to one system type, with each representing a sub-type.
+All other countries built one system type with cluster 5 and 6 as one sub-type and cluster 7, 8, and 9 as one sub-type.
+Thus, we propose a LTC typology of four system types, with two systems having two sub-types each:

-The low-performance and low-supply system
+The low-supply and low-performance system

 The first system is marked by low levels of supply (Table 3), which results in a low level of performance.
 It has by far the lowest overall expenditure, beds, and recipients in comparison to all other system-types.
-Although countries of this LTC system type have low acces barriers byappling no means-testing and a low level of choice restrictions, bound cash benefits hint at a high level of informal care provision.
+Although countries of this LTC system type have low access barriers by applying no means-testing and a low level of choice restrictions, bound cash benefits hint at a high level of informal care provision.
 However, private LTC expenditure is the lowest of all system types.
 Performance of these systems measured by life expectancy and subjective health status are by far the lowest compared to all other systems.

 The access-oriented private system

-Access restrictions are among the lowest for all system with no-means-testing and limited choice restrictions.
+Access restrictions are among the lowest for all systems with no-means-testing and limited choice restrictions.
 Supply can be evaluated as medium to high.
-Yet, this system show one of the highest shares of private expenditure and unbound cash benefits which hint at a high level of informal care provision.
+Yet, this system shows one of the highest shares of private expenditure and the availability of unbound cash benefits which hint at a high level of informal care provision.
 Performance levels are medium.

 --- TABLE 3 ABOUT HERE ---